 Diagnosis of Red Mites in Pigeons

 Visual inspection of the feathers of pigeons will reveal the mites on the feathers or on the skin.
-The placing of traps (e.g. balls of cotton wool) in nests the evening and removing them in the morning will reveal the presence of red mites.
+Placing of traps (e.g. balls of cotton wool) nests in the evening and removing them in the morning will reveal the presence of red mites.

-To appropriately check for a possible red mite infestation, balls of cotton wool should be positioned into the nesting bowls and onto perches, collected in the morning and then inspected for the common small red mites which have a tendency to hide within the cotton balls.
+To appropriately check for a possible red mite infestation, balls of cotton wool should be positioned in the nesting bowls and on perches, collected in the morning and then inspected for the common small red mites which tend to hide within the cotton balls.

 Red Mite Loft Control and Treatment

-The usual process will involve spraying in the presence of birds and spraying the loft with Dergall.
+The usual process will involve spraying the loft with Dergall in the presence of birds.
 Pigeons can be left in the loft during the application but be sure to follow the treatment recommendations.

-It is important to note that just treating the loft once is not enough to clear a heavy infestation, you must repeat the process at least every 3-4 weeks to prevent the mites from reinfesting.
+It is important to note that treating the loft once is not enough to clear a heavy infestation.
+The process must be repeated at least every 3-4 weeks to prevent the mites from reinfesting.
 It is recommended to monitor infestation using the cotton trap method described above.